 Montana is a state known for its beautiful scenery, vast wilderness, and world-class fly fishing.
 With its crystal-clear rivers and streams, Montana is a haven for fly anglers.
 Two of the most popular ways to fish in Montana are wade fishing and drift boat fishing.
-Lets explore the differences between these two styles of fishing and examine their advantages and disadvantages.
+Let’s explore the differences and benefits of float and wade fishing Montana’s wild rivers.

 One of the biggest advantages of wade fishing is the level of control it provides the angler.
 When wading in a river or stream, an angler can choose exactly where to position themselves.
 This level of control allows for a more targeted approach, and can be very effective.